 I’ve been running a regular Dungeon Crawl Classics RPG game for the past several months.
 But a different group where I’m a player recently asked if I would occasionally be a “judge” for that game, too.
 I was flattered and said yes.

 DCC has a strong zine community, and one of those zines is called “Metal Gods of Ur-Hadad“.
-There have only been two issues so far, but they’re hilarious and inspirational.
-The zine, from what I understand, is mostly just stuff from this one particular campaign that these guys somewhere in the midwest play.
+There have only been three issues so far.
+I’m waiting for the third in the mail, but the first two are hilarious and inspirational.
+The zine, from what I understand, is mostly just stuff from this one particular campaign that these guys somewhere in the midwest (???) play.
 In issue #2, there was an article called “Secrets of the Serpent Moon.”
 It’s not a fully-fleshed adventure, but is more of an “adventure kit” — a template and some various ideas that you can put together to build your own adventure.

 Well, one group of PCs in the gaming group I was asked to help judge had just finished play testing a funnel that one of the other two judges had written.
 And that funnel adventure had a heavy serpent-man theme.
 So what better thing to chain onto the end than an adventure about serpent-men on the moon?
 I got to work writing my own adventure based on the adventure kit from the magazine.

 One feeling I’ve been getting from the other DCC game I run is that when I create custom-made adventures, I spend too much time writing down every little detail into a nice word processing document.
 I think I’ve been trying too hard to imitate the really good 3rd party adventures on the market for DCC RPG.
 But more detail isn’t really making the game better.